Ali-Mikael/Application-hacking/h6-HardwareHacking.md

   return result;
 }
 ```
+It would seem as the program is storing the hub_password_list as a json object, and accessing it that way.

-At this point I had spent 3 hours in Ghidra going from one place to another trying to make sense of it all and it was already 2am, so a small nap for now and we'll continue fresh in the morning!
+At this point I had spent 3 hours in Ghidra going from one place to another trying to make sense of it all, and it was already 2am...

+We'll continue fresh in the morning!

-### 1 day later (not in fact, the next morning)
+### 1 day later (not in fact, the next morning.. 😂)
 During my time of absence, I had an idea.

 I'd been so focused on main, I didn't give the other files from the _extracted image_ enough attention.